Leenuus/vim-lfrc/README.md

 Even though I have been using neovim for long time, I didn't try programming related to highlighting and syntax.

-Though I tried this time, but I don't have plan to go deep into write vim syntax and highlight files.
+Though I tried this time, but I don't have plan to go deeper into writing vim syntax and highlight files.

 __Feel free to copy this repo for your use__.